amyandpotatoes/aus-crypto-tax-calc/README.md

 wallet1: '0x1234567812345678123456781234567812345678'
 wallet2: '0x1234567812345678123456781234567812345678'
 ```
-3. If you have any binance transactions, extract a CSV transaction summary for the appropriate time frame from binance and
+3. If you have any binance transactions or other earnings including staking  or 'earn' income, extract a CSV transaction summary for the appropriate time frame from binance and
 place this in the /transaction-files/binance folder.
 This programs supports transactions spread across multiple CSVs, so
 all CSVs in this folder will be read in sequence.
 Ensure your transaction history includes: